 "We are pushing the boundaries of how technology should work."

 Shea Silverman, Web Applications Developer, for the Center says, “With LTI, we have a standardized way to interface with our LMS that gives us incredible opportunities to design tools that support teaching and learning.”
-Learning Tools Interoperability® (LTI®) is a specification developed by the IMS Global Learning Consortium member collaborative to establish a standard way of integrating rich learning applications with platforms like learning management systems, portals, learning object repositories, or other educational environments.
-Associate Department Head Francisca Yonekura adds, “IMS Global standards make things more adaptable and nimble which allow us to quickly solve pain points while making the work of faculty more efficient.”
+Learning Tools Interoperability® (LTI®) is a specification developed by the 1EdTech Consortium member collaborative to establish a standard way of integrating rich learning applications with platforms like learning management systems, portals, learning object repositories, or other educational environments.
+Associate Department Head Francisca Yonekura adds, “1EdTech standards make things more adaptable and nimble which allow us to quickly solve pain points while making the work of faculty more efficient.”